eyasir329/CP_Archive/09_number_theory/3_modular_arithmetic/1_basic_modular_operation/README.md

 ### Basics

+- Modular arithmetic is a system of arithmetic for integers, where numbers "wrap around" when reaching a certain value called the modulus.

 <pre>
 you may have noticed that some tasks, typically combinatorial and probability tasks, have this funny habit of asking you to calculate a huge number, then tell you that "because this number can be huge, please output it modulo <b>1e9+7 or 998244353</b>".